-To have graduate standing reinstated after an unauthorized break (i.e., not registering and failing to obtain an approved leave of absence), students are required to reapply to their program (complete the online graduate admission application, pay the application fee, and may be required to register for three graduate credits for each term of unauthorized break in registration).
+To have graduate standing reinstated after an unauthorized break (i.e., not registering and failing to obtain an approved leave of absence), students are required to reapply to their program (complete the online graduate admission application, and pay the application fee).
 It is advisable that students in this situation state that they are applying for readmission in the application packet.
-A reapplication does not ensure admittance to the program.
+A reapplication does not ensure re-admittance to the program.